jonesmabea/Thesis/src/models/voxelnet/README.md

 # Introduction

-This is an unofficial inplementation of [VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection](https://arxiv.org/abs/1711.06396) in TensorFlow.
-A large part of this project is based on the work [here](https://github.com/jeasinema/VoxelNet-tensorflow).
-Thanks to [@jeasinema](https://github.com/jeasinema).
-This work is a modified version with bugs fixed and better experimental settings to chase the results reported in the paper (still ongoing).
+This is an unofficial inplementation of [VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection](https://arxiv.org/abs/1711.06396) in TensorFlow by [@qianguih].
+A large part of this project is based on the work [here](https://github.com/jeasinema/VoxelNet-tensorflow) by [@jeasinema](https://github.com/jeasinema).

 # Dependencies
 - `python3.5+`